laxmankrishnamurti/Data-Structure-And-Algorithms-JS/01-SammieBae(Reference Book)/Let's Start from scratch/Chapter-05(JavaScript Arrays)/JavaScriptArrays.md

 - We don’t observe or control memory changes directly, but they happen under the hood.

 This is how JavaScript arrays maintain flexibility while using dynamic resizing!

+# `Does this work same in JavaScript?`

+No!

+**_Why_**

+Because JavaScript array are not contiguous block of memory like in low-level languages.
+Instead, they are objects with special behavior.